NOC-MDP/issue-tracking--licence-manager/README.md

-# issue-tracking--licence-manager
+# Issue Tracking for MDP Licence Manager

-Public repository for the discussion of issues and improvements for the MDP's Licence Manager
+To view all issues opened, select ``Issues`` at the top, or click [here](https://github.com/NOC-MDP/issue-tracking--licence-manager/issues).